bsc-pm-ompss-at-fpga/nanos6-fpga/docs/ctf/Developer.md

 The "Continuous View" mode ignores the Nanos6 entry/exit tracepoints.
 Instead, the "Fragmented View" depends on them.
-The "Runtime Subystems" view is interested in drawing all entry/exit points, because it displays what the runtime is doing at all times i.e. it draws entry/exit tracepoints regardless of them being called by an external thread, a worker thread coming from task context or a worker thread coming from runtime context (this is "tc" and "oc" tracepoints).
+The "Runtime Subsystems" view is interested in drawing all entry/exit points, because it displays what the runtime is doing at all times i.e. it draws entry/exit tracepoints regardless of them being called by an external thread, a worker thread coming from task context or a worker thread coming from runtime context (this is "tc" and "oc" tracepoints).
 The "Runtime Status Simple" is only interested in task and runtime transitions i.e. entry/exit points called by worker threads when transitioning between task and runtime context.
 This is accomplished by only using the "tc" tracepoints.